-Most people think of oatmeal as a sweet breakfast dish, but we’ve been seeing more people re-imagining oatmeal as a neutral base for savory toppings.
+Most people think of oatmeal as a sweet breakfast dish, but we’ve noticed more people reimagine oatmeal as a neutral base for savory toppings.
 And we’re into the concept.

 This makes oatmeal a contender for brinner, that is, breakfast for dinner.
 After all, what’s the difference between oatmeal and rice?
 For one thing, you can cook oatmeal much quicker.
-And that makes it an ideal brinner companion.
+And that makes it an ideal brinner companion on a busy weeknight.

 For many, it’s a paradigm shift to think about bacon and chile pepper rather than maple syrup and cinnamon in their oatmeal.
 But we assure you, this is worth exploring.